 Now that you’ve got a good understanding of the features of a system boiler, it’s time to take a closer look at how they actually work.

 System boilers receive water directly from the incoming mains supply and pass it over a heat exchanger (depending on the energy supply, this could be powered by gas, oil, or electricity).
 As the temperature of the heat exchanger rises, energy is transferred to the water that comes into contact with it.

 Once the water is hot, the in-built pump diverts some of it to the hot water tank for later use – this will then be used to supply hot water to taps, showers, and baths around the home.
 The rest of the hot water travels to the radiators, powering the central heating.

-This guide has outlined the key features of system boilers, comparing them with other types of boiler and explaining how they work.
-To find out about the other varieties of boiler, take a look at our guides to combi boilers and heat-only boilers.
+This guide has outlined the key features of system boilers, comparing them with other types of boilers and explaining how they work.
+To find out about the other varieties of boilers, take a look at our guides to combi boilers and heat-only boilers.

 Download your free information pack

 Find out how you could train as a domestic gas engineer by downloading a free copy of our information pack.